• Menu

 Mario Sanchez Prada

-One downside, however: Rome is a very touristy city and some restaurants can be quite disappointing.
+However, Rome being a tourist hub, some restaurants can be disappointing.
 A word of advice: follow the locals rather than the tourists.
-Choose restaurants where customers speak Italian.
+If you hear Italian being spoken at a restaurant, you’re in the right place.

 💡 Practical information 💡